benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB12.png)

-* _'Beatle'_ is defined as one of 4 concrete entities
+* _'King'_ is defined as one of 4 concrete entities
 * _'Old Person'_ is defined as a person born before 920
 * _'Old male'_ is defined as a male born before 920
-* _'Red thing'_ is defined as a an entity that has a property 'color' with value 'red'
+* _'Black thing'_ is defined as a an entity that has a property 'color' with value 'black'
 * _'Sarnorian'_ is defined as a a Sarnorian subject, or a Sarnorian registered guild
 * _'Rock Band'_ is defined as one of 4 aggregate entities